Ayoub-Abouzid/Ayoub-Abouzid/README.md

-- 👋 Hi, I’m @Ayoub-Abouzid, i student from itis majorana high school where you learn
+- 👋 Hi, I’m @Ayoub-Abouzid, i student from itis majorana high school, i hold a Cisco certification and also a B1 level english certificate.

    how to code and other things about elettronics and ecc...

 - 👀 I’m interested in

-  -Computers, Microsoft, C#.
+  -Computers, Microsoft

   -Footbal (soccer)